 So now you may be wondering, what is the official language of India?

-While the question seems easy to answer, in India's case it is not so straightforward.
-Every state in India has its own language and while Hindi is the most widely spoken, it is only natively spoken by 9 of the 29 states of India.
+While this question seems easy to answer, in India's case, it is not so straightforward.
+Every state in India has its own language, and while Hindi is the most widely spoken, it is only natively spoken in 9 of the 29 states of India.

-To make communication and legislation easier, the Indian government has chosen Hindi and English to be the official languages used in anything relating to government affairs.
+To make communication and legislation easier, the Indian government has chosen Hindi and English to be the official languages used for government affairs.